PAUL34913/msp1-cv/README.md

 -   Fixed out of sequence heading on portfolio page
 -   Added title to iframe for youtube video on blog page
 -   Fixed out of sequence heading on blog page
+-   Removed anchors for home page links and applied ID directly to elements
+-   Padded out landing positions for home page links

 ## Known Bugs